danforthcenter/plantcv/docs/tools.md

 Testing a workflow on small test set (that ideally spans time and/or treatments) can speed up workflow optimization and test it on other images in the dataset to determine how robust the workflow will be.
 The random image sampler can help identify 'problem images' before running a workflow in parallel over a large set of images.
-This tool can handle lemnatec structured output in addition to a flat file directory.
+This tool can handle LemnaTec structured output in addition to a flat file directory.
 Currently supported image types include .png, .jpg, .jpeg, .tif, .tiff, and .gif.
 A source directory will be created if it does not already exist.
 The number of random images requested must be less than or equal to the number of images in the source directory.